callstack/react-native-testing-library/website/docs/Queries.md

 ): ReactTestInstance;
 ```

-Returns a host element with matching `accessibilityValue` prop entries.
-Only entires provided to the query will be used to match elements.
+Returns a host element with matching accessibility value based on `aria-valuemin`, `aria-valuemax`, `aria-valuenow`, `aria-valuetext` & `accessibilityValue` props.
+Only value entires provided to the query will be used to match elements.
 Element might have additional accessibility value entries and still be matched.

 When querying by `text` entry a string or regex might be used.